-- (a) For a student to pass a thesis or interrelated publishable manuscripts/published articles, each of the examiners must so recommend. - (b) If the examiners are not unanimous regarding the result that is, as regards a pass or essential corrections - the dean must, on the recommendation of the promoter and the programme director and/or the academic head of department, nominate an independent arbitrator, with written notification to the Registrar or to the Campus Vice-Principal: Academic of the Qwaqwa Campus as regards a student at the Qwaqwa Campus. - (c) The arbitrator recommendation in respect of a pass or essential corrections is final. - (d) If the student fails, she/he must once again apply for admission and the same research that was previously assessed, may not again be submitted for assessment in unaltered form. - (e) Doctoral Degree qualifications are not awarded with distinction.
+- (a) For a student to pass a thesis or interrelated, publishable manuscripts/published articles, each of the examiners must so recommend. - (b) If the examiners are not unanimous regarding the result that is, as regards a pass or essential corrections the dean must, on the recommendation of the promoter and the programme director and/or the academic head of department, nominate an independent arbitrator, with written notification to the Registrar or to the Campus Vice-Principal: Academic of the Qwaqwa Campus as regards a student at the Qwaqwa Campus. - (c) The arbitrator's decision in respect of a pass or essential corrections is final. - (d) If the student fails, she/he must once again apply for admission and the same research that was previously assessed, may not again be submitted for assessment.
+Recommendations by examiners of resubmission for assessment after major corrections are excluded. - (e) Doctoral Degree qualifications are not awarded with distinction.